fallais/hermes/README.md

 ## Concept

-The two things that you can be notified about are :
+The tool introduces the **Reminder**, actually there are two kinds of reminders :
  - Birthday
- - Task
+ - Thing

-The **birthday** will occur once per year, and a **task** is something simple that you have to remind, for example, taking out the trash every week.
+The **Birthday** will occur once per year, and a **Thing** is something simple that you have to remind, for example, taking out the trash every week.

-### What about the leap years

-Hum, you have a friend who was born the 29 of February, that is sad, because you wish it only once every four years.
-Do not worry, if you want to, you will be noticed the **28th of February** or **1st of March** (depends on how superstitious you are) !

 ## Configuration file